HoiJean/djangoforbeginners-book/manuscript/ch3.md

 We're using [SimpleTestCase](https://docs.djangoproject.com/en/2.0/topics/testing/tools/#django.test.SimpleTestCase)
 here since we aren't using a database.
 If we were using a database, we'd instead use [TestCase](https://docs.djangoproject.com/en/2.0/topics/testing/tools/#django.test.TestCase).
-Then we perform a simple check if the status code for each page is 200, which is the [standard response for a successful HTTP request](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+Then we perform a check if the status code for each page is 200, which is the [standard response for a successful HTTP request](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).